LukusCRichards/Ammo-Management-Package/Raycast Shooting & Damaging Documentation.md

 If you want to add some particle effects for the gun, such as muzzle flashing, create a public ParticleSystem variable and name it **muzzleFlash** (or another name you find more applicable).

 ## Things To Note

+These script does **not** contain any movement whatsoever as this is mainly for dealing damage to something and making sure that the gameobject with the NPCHealthSystem script dies when it's health reaches 0.
+If you've already made a scipt that handles movement and you just want to add something that deals damage, you can simply apply these scripts to the appropriate gameobjects and re-write the values that you find appropriate.